Build Branded Digital Experiences that Users Love

 Depending on your answers to these questions, these might be symptoms of a faulty or dated technology implementation.

 Brands often get the visual and user experience designs right, but they can face real challenges when the implementation of the technology that empowers the branded digital experience communicates apathy to customers.
 When your potential customer is forced to spend more time and effort to access content, interact with your website’s tools, or transact online, they quickly bounce.

 The result?
 Frustrated customers take their business elsewhere.
 They can always find another provider or product online.

 Companies that develop high-performing branded digital experiences attract new customers with sticky, if intangible, reasons to keep coming back.

-Take, for example, Virgin America, one of the leaders in delivering a branded digital experience in today’s market.
+Take, for example, Alaska Airlines, one of the leaders in delivering a branded digital experience in today’s market (which acquired Virgin America in 2016).
 This company took time to understand its site’s user experience from start to finish and implemented it smoothly, resulting in a cohesive, authentic, and consistent experience throughout a customer’s interaction with its brand.

 From the first click, the brand’s site stands out by clearly differentiating itself from the others with a seamless, enjoyable user experience that says, “This company cares about my needs and my time.”